zej97/zej97.github.io/docs/time_series/times_net.md

 \mathbf{X}^l_{\rm 1D} = {\rm TimesBlock}(\mathbf{X}^{l-1}_{\rm 1D}) + \mathbf{X}^{l-1}_{\rm 1D} \tag{4}
 $$

 TimesBlock utilizes a parameter-efficient inception block as $\rm Inception(\cdot)$ to extract the high-dimensional features from the 2D tensors.
-In addition to inception block, other computer vision backbones such as ResNet, ResNeXt, ConvNeXt and attention-based models can also be used as the backbone of TimesBlock, **making the time series analysis take advantages of the development of computer vison community.**.
+In addition to inception block, other computer vision backbones such as ResNet, ResNeXt, ConvNeXt and attention-based models can also be used as the backbone of TimesBlock, **making the time series analysis take advantages of the development of computer vison community**.
 The process of capturing temporal 2D-variations is formalized as follows:

 $$
 \begin{align*}